QUADRANT STRATEGIES

 Research Activities.
 Quadrant collects Personal Data directly from Research Participants in the following ways:

-1. Research Studies – Quadrant Recruited Participants.
+- Research Studies – Quadrant Recruited Participants.
 We collect Personal Data directly from Research Participants who take part in research activities that we administer like online polls, focus groups, online forums, panels, surveys and personal interviews.
 Personal Data may be collected in person, by telephone, text, email, via our website and/or a third-party video communication service.
 All Personal Data gathered during our research studies is collected with the Research Participant’s active and informed consent.
+Quadrant will not share any Research Participant’s mobile telephone information with any third parties or affiliates of Quadrant for marketing/promotional purposes.
+All other categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.
 Your Personal Data for these projects will be deleted as soon as it is no longer needed or legally required to be retained, which is typically ninety (90) days after project completion.

-4. Research Information.
+- Research Information.
 Quadrant may, while administering a research study, gather responses from Research Participants that do not fall within the definition of Personal Data (“Research Information”).
 For example, as a Research Participant, you may receive surveys from Quadrant.
 These surveys will ask questions about your interests, needs, and attitudes.
 Quadrant will receive your responses to these surveys, but your individual responses will typically be anonymized into an aggregate set of data as part of our presentation to the Research Sponsor.
-Another Research Information example would be redacted and blurred video recordings of a focus group or interview that are shared with the Research Sponsor.
-The primary exception to this is that on occasion, when requested in advance and with appropriate consent, we may provide unblurred video recordings of a focus group to a Research Sponsor.
-This form of Personal Data would only be used for research purposes and would be deleted as soon as it is no longer needed or legally required to be retained, which is typically within ninety (90) days after project completion.
+Other examples of Research Information would include the live observation of interviews or focus groups by Quadrant, a Research Sponsor or a research vendor, or video or audio-only recordings of focus groups or interviews that have been blurred, redacted or otherwise modified to remove Personal Data.
+Research Information, including clips of blurred video or audio-only recordings, may be included in presentations or summaries of the study results that are then shared with the Research Sponsor.
+On occasion, and subject to compliance with this Privacy Policy, we may provide unblurred video recordings of a focus group or interview to a Research Sponsor.
+When this exception is made, the Personal Data shared may only be used by the Research Sponsor for research purposes and must be deleted as soon as it is no longer needed or legally required to be retained, which is typically within ninety (90) days after project completion.
 In cases where there is an exception, the specific conditions of that exception will be disclosed to Research Participants at the outset of the engagement, consent from those Research Participants will be collected, and the Research Participant will have the option to withdraw his/her consent.

 Types of Personal Data Collected.
 We may collect the following information directly from you: